 If you have lost somebody you care about as a result of the intentional actions or negligence of someone else in the Virginia Beach area, reach out to the team at Shapiro, Washburn & Sharp for help as soon as possible.
 Our attorneys have extensive experience handling complex wrongful death claims throughout the Commonwealth of Virginia, and we want to make sure that you recover the compensation that you are entitled to for your loss.

 We understand that no amount of financial compensation will reverse what happened, but a wrongful death claim can help bring closure to you and your loved ones.
-When you need a Virginia Beach wrongful death attorney, you can contact us for a free consultation by filling out the contact form below or calling us at (833) 997-1774.
+When you need a Virginia Beach wrongful death lawyer, you can contact us for a free consultation by filling out the contact form below or calling us at (833) 997-1774.